-Sales of a substantial number of shares of our common stock in the public market by our stockholders, particularly the former Flame shareholders, could cause our stock price to fall.
+Sales of a substantial number of shares of our common stock in the public market by our stockholders could cause our stock price to fall.

 Sales of a substantial number of shares of our common stock in the public market, or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
-In the merger with Flame, we issued approximately 19,794,373 shares of our common stock and 136,833 shares of Series X Non-Voting Convertible Preferred Stock, which are convertible into approximately 136,833,000 shares of common stock upon approval by our shareholders, to the former shareholders of Flame.
-These were issued as unregistered securities, and we have committed to file a resale registration statement on Form S-3 to permit the resale of these shares.
 We are unable to predict the effect that sales may have on the prevailing market price of our common stock.
-Substantial sales of common stock by our stockholders, particularly those who acquired their shares through the merger with Flame, could have a material adverse effect on the trading price of our common stock.
+Substantial sales of common stock by our stockholders could have a material adverse effect on the trading price of our common stock.